Mohit-G-git/LLM4DyG-forked/REPORT.md

 > We can start at node 0 and look for an edge connected to 0 at or after time 0.
 The edge (1, 5, 0) connects 0 to 1 at time 0.
 Let's move to node 1...
 > The edge (1, 8, 3) connects 1 to 8 at time 3.
 Let's move to node 8.
 Current path: [0, 1, 8]...

-**Verdict:** ❌ Incorrect — edge (1, 5, 0) does NOT connect to node 0; it connects nodes 1 and 5.
+**Verdict:**  **Incorrect** — edge (1, 5, 0) does NOT connect to node 0; it connects nodes 1 and 5.
 The model misread the edge and hallucinated a connection.
 This is the most token-expensive task (1,282 avg tokens) with the highest parse failure rate.

 ---